 As opposed to on-premise implementation, the cloud offers servers, storage, hardware, and software.
 Cloud manufacturing enables manufacturers to outsource almost everything they need for software configuration.

 Change on this large scale requires significant commitment.
 Old habits die hard.
 This is especially true where manual processes or legacy technology platforms exist.

 But becoming a fully digital operation requires serious investments.
 Across the company, real time solutions can replace old ways of doing business.

 Framework for Success

 One of the top priorities of CIOs for 2019 was establishing a digital transformation framework.
 This framework identifies the IT projects and initiatives.
 These must be launched, managed and maintained to create a digital business environment.

-A successful digital transformation strategy must encompass every aspect of the business.
+A successful digital transformation initiative must encompass every aspect of the business.
 Plus, it needs to be adaptable to change.

 In the past, enterprise and industrial applications may have received infrequent updates.
 Thus, making it difficult to keep systems running modern technology.

 In contrast, new approaches keep software maintained.
 This ensures critical infrastructure stays up-to-date and connected to the larger digital picture.

 For example, advances in software development promise gains in customer experience.
 Plus, they may provide a more efficient and effective manufacturing process.